Fulton County Schools

 The county offers magnet programs at several high schools.
 See the Magnet Program page for information about eligibility and how to apply.

-This page was updated on Feb.
-4, 2020.
+This page was reviewed on August 28, 2023.
 If you find errors in the links or the information presented, please submit a correction using the Contact page on this site.
 Thank you.

 1. Tammy Ruefli